ovesco/ovesco/README.md

 # Softweng project

 This project was developed for the Softweng MSE master at HES-SO.
-It's a small blog with, currently, only one article about ternary search trees, but some other are on the road!
+It's a small blog made with Vuepress automatically built with github actions on push.

 You can [check it out here!](https://guigui.ch/)